Edwardian antique mahogany and inlaid chair

 Description

-Edwardian mahogany and inlaid chair with a bathtub, featuring an inlaid crest rail with a finely carved and inlaid backrest below, open arms on inlaid supports.
+Edwardian mahogany and inlaid chair with a bathtub, featuring an inlaid crest on the top rail with finely carved and inlaid backrest below, open arms on inlaid supports.
 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+There are many different styles in antique furniture, each with its distinctive features.

-There are many styles that distinguish antique furniture, but we can highlight a few of the most important.
+There are many styles characteristic of antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, which is when the beloved Biedermeier style was prevalent.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and massive, using brown stains, moldings, strong bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 The most important aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+This is ultimately crucial for buyers, as many fakes circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
-The chair features a round seat and a corded trim, all standing on slender legs.
+We have appraisers, art experts, and historians from around the world at your disposal.
+The chair features a round seat and a corded edge, all standing on slender legs.
 The armchair retains its original finish and is ready to be placed in your home.

 Attributes / Details